Deep Neural Newsvendor: Case Study: Inventory Management for a Food Supermarket Chain

 \subsection{Comparison of Results on the Entire Dataset}

-We proceed to conduct numerical experiments on the entire dataset, where predictive models corresponding to different methods are built using feature information such as store ID and past demands.
+We proceed to conduct numerical experiments on the entire dataset, where predictive models corresponding to different methods are built using feature information such as store ID and past demands {($p=169$)}.
 The results are presented in Table \ref{table:full-dataset:absolute}.
 We clarify that these trained predictive models are essentially different from the ones in the preliminary experiments of the previous subsection.
 Therefore, the loss values in Table \ref{table:full-dataset:absolute} are not necessarily smaller than their counterparts in Table \ref{table:sub-dataset:absolute} despite the larger sample size.
-Furthermore, we delve into the DNN solution in more detail in \ref{esection:DNN_decisions} of the online appendix to better understand how it functions beyond the single evaluation metric of newsvendor loss presented here.

-On the entire dataset, the DNN method consistently outperforms other data-driven models for all considered critical levels.
-The KO method has the closest performance among the alternative methods.
-In our experiments, we find that the LERM frequently crashes, mainly due to matrix operations with large dimensions.
-Moreover, the RKHS method turns out to have a poor performance when both the number of features and sample size are large, which is even worse than the empirical SAA in typical cases.
-While the RKHS method did have a quite good performance in the small dataset, as shown in Table \ref{table:sub-dataset:absolute}, its applicability to a large dataset needs further exploration, which falls beyond the scope of the present paper.
+On the entire dataset, the DNN method consistently outperforms other data-driven models for all considered critical levels. {The KO method performs closest to the DNN model among the alternative methods when $\rho$ is relatively small, while the LERM algorithms tend to surpass it as $\rho$ is large (see also Figure \ref{fig:relative_loss_full_dataset}).
+Additionally, the RKHS method turns out to have poor performance when both the number of features and sample size are large, indicating that its applicability to large datasets requires caution and further exploration, which is beyond the scope of this paper.

-Finally, it is worth noting that the training time of the DNN model is very short, typically around 15 seconds, when employing a standard early stopping rule.
-Furthermore, the execution time for a trained DNN model is usually approximately 0.02 seconds.
-These two facts illustrate the convenience and efficiency of applying the DNN model in a timely manner.
-In contrast, we find that the kernel method normally requires 20 seconds for training, while the RKHS method can take up to 120 seconds to train.
+Finally, it is worth noting that the training time of the DNN model is quite short, typically around 15 seconds when employing a standard early stopping rule.
+Furthermore, the execution time for a trained DNN model is approximately 0.01 seconds.
+All these findings highlight the convenience and efficiency of applying the DNN model rapidly (see Table \ref{table:training-execution_times_full} for further comparison details). }